 - Explain how having a shared imagination is important not only for interactive play but also for collaboration and conversational skills.

-- Explain how the camera in a student’s cell phone can be used for teaching about the student’s own facial expressions.
+- Explain how the camera in a social learner’s cell phone can be used for teaching about the social learner’s own facial expressions.

 This agenda may change without notice.